 Are you looking for an airbrush to paint miniatures?
 Over the years as a commissioned miniature painter, I’ve been asked a lot about airbrushing.
 What is the best airbrush for painting miniatures?
 What airbrush should I start with for painting models?
 Is using an airbrush cheating?
-Are you confused about where to start, or whether the airbrush is the right tool for you?
+Are you wondering whether airbrushing is worth it?

 In this article, I share my experience with using an airbrush to paint miniatures as a hobbyist and in a professional setting.
 I’ve painted thousands of miniatures of all scales and genres.